hannesm/conex/NOTES.md

 current state:
 - Checksum module includes type c = { name ; size ; digest }, computes digest over data
-- Janitorindex includes (name * resource * digest), digest over data
+- Index includes (name * resource * digest), digest over data

 * What to sign?

 - signature is just a tuple (identity * signature data)
 - verify : publickey -> role -> resource -> data -> (identity * signature data) -> (id, err) result
--> data is extended (String.concat " " [raw data; id; resource]) --> neither of them may include ' '... or different separator?
+-> data is extended (String.concat " " [raw data; id]) --> neither of them may include ' '... or different separator?
 --> this is fine for now! but we might want to add a timestamp (for UI)

 * Verification strategy

---> empty ji is useless (apart from initial)
---> ji always signed by its j, no quorum
+--> empty i is useless (apart from if publickey == None (initial should contain PK)) --> i always signed by its owner, no quorum

 ----> process for upgrading an author to janitor:
- -> author changes public key role, add janitorindex, PR -> janitors sign in their JIs the new public key, once quorum, PR can be merged
+ -> author adds itself to janitor team, PR
+ -> janitors sign in their Is the new team, once quorum, PR can be merged

 ----> process for downgrading:
- -> janitors PR downgrade of role (checksum signed by quorum) -> remove ji
+ -> PR removal of i in janitor team (checksum signed by quorum) -> merge PR

-full repo verification:
- - take TA
- all based on TA + janitor keys only!!!
- - verify janitor keys (self-signed + quorum)
- - verify Janitorindexes (self-signed)
- - verify authorisation (quorum) use author keys now
- - verify pubkeys (self + quorum)
- - verify releases (either signed by delegate, or by janitor quorum <- no PK op anymore, we already have a map)
- - verify checksum files (see above)
- - verify presence of files and their concrete checksums

 incremental:
  - take repo as trusted